DileepWick/clara-ai-recruiter-representative-agent/README.md

 ## Description

 Clara is a project designed to streamline and enhance interactions between job seekers and recruiters.
-Leveraging a Google Gemini-powered chatbot and a robust backend, ASRIIA automates initial conversations, provides tailored information, tracks recruiter interest, and offers data-driven insights.
+Leveraging a Google Gemini-powered chatbot and a robust backend, Clara automates initial conversations, provides tailored information, tracks recruiter interest, and offers data-driven insights.
 The goal is to present a professional and engaging online presence that intelligently responds to recruiter inquiries, manages communication flow, and provides valuable analytics on recruiter engagement.

 ## Features